boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > **Gunslinger\#MONOLITH**: Yeah, their particular brand of communism holds that kind of "power-collection" is a Bad Thing, as far as I've been able to find.

+There is some criticism that the ad-hoc nature of their governance leads to lop-sided and inconsistent outcomes.
+The outcome of public debate can depend more on how individuals are perceived than on the details of this specific conflict or the merits of that project.

 Absent these two mechanisms, there is no formal government or rule-making: individuals are free to conduct their affairs as they see fit.

 Owing largely to their low-to-zero labor expectation, the cooperative tends not to be very productive.
-For comparison, per-capita resource allocations sit between one-half and one-third of the median resources consumed by a citizen of the Titanian Commonwealth, depending somewhat on the specific habitat and time.
+For comparison, per-capita resource allocations sit between one-half and one-third of the median resources consumed by a citizen of the Titanian Commonwealth, depending on the specific habitat and time.

 > **rategorytheory**: One-half to one-third of the *median*?
 >